-EDUG-795 : GRADUATE COLLOQUIUM IN EDUCATION
+EDUG-795 : Graduate Colloquium in Education

 Catalog description: A capstone seminar taken concurrently with the graduate internship.
 This course is designed to strengthen the professional skills of reflection as related to instructional practice, assessment and evaluation of student learning, and analysis of personal and effective classroom practices.
 Emphasis is placed on the five areas of the North Carolina Professional Teaching Standards.
-Corequisites: EDUG-790.

-EDUG-800: GRADUATE STUDY
+EDUG-800: Graduate Study

 Provides enrollment for students with pending degree requirements but not registered for any other courses.
-May be repeated as needed.
 Pass/Fail.
-1 hour.